NuruNabiyev/SecureChat2020/README.md

 ## Security Properties

-The Threat model which affects our project has the following capabilities:
+The threat model that affects our project has the following capabilities:

 Threat Model |
 --------|